ericsuhong/SoccerBeacon/README.md

 # SoccerBeacon
 CS 6235 Project
 Fall 2015

-SoccerBeacons: tracking player movements in a soccer game using iBeacons

-An Android application that can be used to track movements of a person in any rectangular-shaped fields.

 Suk Hwan Hong (shong38@gatech.edu)

+SoccerBeacons: An Android application that can be used to track movements of a person in any rectangular-shaped fields.

+Originally built to target soccer fields (hence the name), but can work with any rectangular-shaped fields.